Are Pete's High High Hopes Over?

 Hello #Risers!
-Welcome to the sixth edition of our newsletter.
+Welcome to our newsletter.
 If you haven’t already, tell your friends to sign up by sharing the link to this post!

 As promised every Friday we’ll tell you what our favorite segments of the week are, give you a written and expanded version of #RisingQs, and give you our weekly takeaways.
 If there’s anything you love, like, dislike, or hate don’t hesitate to reply to this email with your thoughts!